jonnonz1/nz-statute-book/acts/public/2021/resource-management-enabling-housing-supply-and-other-matters-amendment-act-2021.md

     (i) housing needs and demand; and
     (ii) the neighbourhood’s planned urban built character, including 3-storey buildings.
 (2) A territorial authority must include the following policies in its district plan:Policy 1Policy 2Policy 3Policy 4Policy 5
-  (a) enable a variety of housing typologies with a mix of densities within the zone, including 3-storey attached and detached dwellings, and low-rise apartments:
+  (a) enable a variety of housing types with a mix of densities within the zone, including 3-storey attached and detached dwellings, and low-rise apartments:
   (b) apply the MDRS across all relevant residential zones in the district plan except in circumstances where a qualifying matter is relevant (including matters of significance such as historic heritage and the relationship of Māori and their culture and traditions with their ancestral lands, water, sites, wāhi tapu, and other taonga):
   (c) encourage development to achieve attractive and safe streets and public open spaces, including by providing for passive surveillance:
   (d) enable housing to be designed to meet the day-to-day needs of residents: